Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Theoretical Analysis

 \subsection{Negative-Transfer Protection}

-\begin{proposition}[Safe borrowing] Under the conditions of Theorem~\ref{thm:calm-main}, the pseudo-outcome $\hat{\psi}^r$ remains unbiased for $\tau^r(\bX^r)$ regardless of augmentation quality (Eq.~\ref{eq:pseudo-outcome}).
-When alignment error $(L_\mu + L_\delta)^2 r_\phi^2$ is large, Stage~4 compensates by learning a correction $\hat{\delta}(\bX^r)$ that captures the full CATE from RCT data alone; consistency is preserved but variance reduction from OS borrowing is lost.
-This protection is complete for \CALM-Lin; for \CALM-NN under severe distributional shift, the learned encoder may distort the embedding space. \end{proposition}
+\begin{proposition}[Safe borrowing] Under the conditions of Theorem~\ref{thm:calm-main}, the pseudo-outcome $\hat{\psi}^r$ remains unbiased for $\tau^r(\bX^r)$ regardless of augmentation quality (Eq.~\ref{eq:pseudo-outcome}). {Thus, both \CALM-Lin{} and \CALM-NN{} preserve the RCT CATE target: poor augmentation can affect efficiency, but it does not change the estimand.
+When alignment error $(L_\mu + L_\delta)^2 r_\phi^2$ is large, the borrowed augmentation may provide little variance reduction, and Stage~4 must rely more heavily on RCT data through the correction $\hat{\delta}(\bX^r)$.
+The practical difference is finite-sample stability: \CALM-Lin{} has a more controlled fallback, while \CALM-NN{} can suffer higher variance or approximation error under severe distributional shift if the learned encoder aligns poorly.} \end{proposition}